Background pattern

 Composition of Qarziba

-• The active principle is dinutuximab beta.
+• The active substance is dinutuximab beta.

 One milliliter of concentrate contains 4.5 mg of dinutuximab beta.
 Each vial contains 20 mg of dinutuximab beta in 4.5 ml.